Budget and Billing Workbooks

 Always work with the current workbook downloaded from Spectrum website.

-IMPORTANT: For pediatric studies that will enroll adult patients at SHC, study will require Ankura Coverage Analysis (CA) and the SHC Modified Workbook will be used.
+IMPORTANT: For studies that will enroll both pediatric subjects with clinical services required at LPCH and adult subjects with clinical services required at SHC, study will require Coverage Analysis (CA) and it will be used to prepare to the LPCH workbook.

 |Routine Care Form||Not applicable – see details within Billing Grid||Study Team|